The Skinspirations Strategy for Facial Aging Repair- a 3 Dimensional Approach

 Repairing the changes caused by aging in the face can loosely be compared to remodeling an old house, with an older face often requiring treatments that start with restoring the foundation, but a younger face possibly able to get good results with just a new roof.

-The foundation - As in home remodeling, before you can address the rest of the house, you need to ensure that you have a solid foundation.
+The foundation - As in house construction, before you can address the rest of the house, you need to ensure that you have a solid foundation.
 Obviously there's a lot of variability, but in general, most people can use some added support to their facial foundation after the age of fifty.
-People who are noticing multiple facial areas starting to look older get the best results when they start by restoring overall volume first, rather than filling in individual lines and wrinkles.
+People who are noticing multiple facial areas starting to look older get the best results when they start by restoring volume lost from shrinking bones & fat first, rather than filling in individual lines and wrinkles.

 Sculptra treatments are ideal for overall volume replacement and the results usually last at least 2 years.
 Sculptra is a tissue stimulant which over several treatments, done at least a month apart, subtly & slowly builds up the foundation to make the canvas again fit the frame.
 Other fillers can be used to build up the foundation as well.